 In his keynote speech at Eurosun 2020, Dr Andreas Hauer talked about the different roles that heat storage could play as part of a whole systems approach to energy policy.
 Thermal energy storage, or TES, can reduce energy consumers’ dependence on volatile heat sources and align heat with power demand in multiple ways.
-Hauer, who works at the Bavarian Centre for Applied Energy Research – ZAE Bayern, and Dr Wim van Helden, of AEE INTEC, Austria, co-chaired IEA SHC research platform Material and Component Development for Thermal Energy Storage from January 2017 to December 2019.
+Hauer, who works at the Bavarian Centre for Applied Energy Research – ZAE Bayern, and Dr Wim van Helden, of AEE INTEC, Austria, co-chaired IEA SHC research platform Material and Component Development for Thermal Energy Storage (Task 58) from January 2017 to December 2019.

 Chart: Dr Andreas Hauer

 Hauer began his presentation by underlining that heat demand would make up an increasing share of final energy consumption until 2050, pointing to the energy economics research institute FfE’s 2050 forecast for Germany as a typical example of energy use patterns in a developed country (see the chart below).
 As far back as 2005, heat accounted for 59 % of final energy consumption, followed by the transport sector (about 30 %) and the electricity market (around 10 %).

 “The first thing you will see when looking at these estimates is a remarkable reduction in final energy demand from 9,747 PJ to 6,000 PJ.
 And yet, the share of heat will grow over the next 30 years,” said Hauer.
 He added that in 2050, demand for heat will be almost 5 times as high as for electricity, hence there is an “urgent need to make use of all thermal energy storage technologies at our disposal.”